valkey-io/glide-for-redis/csharp/DEVELOPER.md

 1. Rust part of the C# client located in `lib/src`; it communicates with [GLIDE core rust library](../glide-core/README.md).
 2. C# part of the client located in `lib`; it translates Rust async API into .Net async API.
 3. Integration tests for the C# client located in `tests` directory.
-4. A dedicated benchmarking tool designed to evaluate and compare the performance of GLIDE for valkey and other .Net clients.
+4. A dedicated benchmarking tool designed to evaluate and compare the performance of Valkey GLIDE and other .Net clients.
 It is located in `<repo root>/benchmarks/csharp`.

 TODO: examples, UT, design docs